daizutabi/ivory/docs/tutorial/model.md

 optimizer
 ```

 Now try to describe this optimizer in a dictionary style.
-However, the first argument `params` is not a simple literal but an iterable of learnable parameters.
+However, the first argument `params` is neigher a simple literal nor an other instance.
+It is an iterable of learnable parameters obtained from a model.
 Ivory provides "**`$`-notation**" to tackle this problem.

 ```python